rebeccaherman1/MMM_Analysis/README.md

 * run the save data script on the NOAA database files, as well as on the CMIP6 "vanilla" amip runs.
 * combine AMIP+ALL files: CMIP6, ERA20CM, NOAA
-* add additional models to the umbrella file
+* add additional models to the umbrella file -- make sure it has all CMIP6 and NOAA models

 # Accessing the Data
 Observed JAS area-averaged Sahel precipitation (from